Girth Gear Cleaning: The Foundation of Reliable Operation and Accurate Inspection

 Without proper open-gear cleaning, contamination remains trapped in the gear mesh and tooth root, continuing to damage critical surfaces under load.

-Just as importantly, effective gear cleaning is essential for accurate gear inspections.
 Contaminated gear teeth mask wear patterns, surface distress and early failure indicators, limiting the value of visual inspections and condition assessments.

 Proper girth gear cleaning removes abrasive debris, restores correct tooth contact and prepares the gear for meaningful inspection results.